faizalrf/documentation/Galera Cluster Setup.md

 log_error
 ```

 This will enable error logging on the server in, always a good idea to keep this enabled to monitor the server properly.
-Also take note of the `server_id`, define the server_id uniquely for each node, it's a good idea to use 1000, 2000 and 3000 respectively for each of the three nodes.

-Edit the `[galera]` section as follows
+Edit the `[galera]` section as follows, also take note the `innodb_buffer_pool_size`, `innodb_log_file_size` & `max_allowed_packet` are just values for a very small setup, These needs to be adjusted depending on your server size and application requirements.

 ```txt
 [galera]